CS2401-Fall2020/Week-5/README.md

 You cannot at any time represent the whole value in decimal, you should do directly from binary to octal.
 Remember that 3 binary digits correspond to 1 octal digit directly (you can see this in the table above).
 This solution **must** use recusion.
+If the string contains unacceptable characters (i.e. not 0 or 1) return `null`.

 ## `main`